Nicklu-HQ/CCS-model-for-ONT/README.md

     some raw sequence data from the MinION of Oxford Nanopore and consensus data could been found in the file XXXXX

+Liscence:
+   This technology is owned by Haoqinbio company from Shanghai China.
+You are welcome to use it for basical research but not for commercial activity.